Bog butter: History

 The practice of burying butter and other fats could also have arisen as a strategy for protecting vital provisions from thieves and/or invaders.
 For instance, in early medieval Ireland, there is no doubt that butter was a luxury food, with legal texts carefully delineating the quantity of butter which members of each socio-economic class were entitled to consume.
 Yet butter also had numerous, widespread non-culinary uses such as the payment of taxes, rents, and fines; facilitation of hospitality; care of the sick and infirm; and strengthening of social bonds.
 On occasion, butter might also have less prestigious applications, including waterproofing, and making candles or even cement.
 The frequency with which famines and animal epidemics struck would have necessitated development of storage techniques to protect this important product.
 It is possible many stashes were never retrieved due to enemy occupation.

-Smen

-A version of bog butter, smen is still produced in North Africa.
-It is butter processed with thyme to start an enzyme process, then wrapped in herbs, encased in wood, and stored in bogs.
-It is considered a gourmet food comparable to fine cheese.